 Click Add and put a name (e.g. “LSAT update site”) and location: https://lsat.esi.nl/repository and click OK;

 Select these features and complete the remaining steps of the installation process.

 For more information about LSAT, please read the LSAT user guide.
+LSAT was originally developed in collaboration with Eindhoven University of Technology and ASML.
 Details on the underlying formalism and analysis techniques can be found in the scientific publications below.

 Scientific publications related to LSAT

 Description of the activity specification language; B. van der Sanden, J. Bastos et al., “Compositional specification of functionality and timing of manufacturing systems,” in Forum on Spec. and Design Languages.
 IEEE, 2016, pp. 1–8.

 Stochastic critical-path analysis; J. Bastos, B. van der Sanden et al., “Identifying bottlenecks in manufacturing systems using stochastic criticality analysis,” in Forum on Specification and Design Languages, FDL 2017, Proc.
 IEEE CS Press, 12 2017.